 Why Everyone Should Have a Daily Routine

-Let’s first discuss why it is so important to have a daily routine.
+Let's first discuss why it is so important to have a daily routine.
 Your routine dictates how your day is going to go, how healthy and productive you are, how you take care of yourself, and what you get done.
-Believe it or not, you already have a routine, even if you don’t realize it.
+Believe it or not, you already have a routine, even if you do not realize it.

 People pick things up based on their schedule, work, and personal responsibilities, and often start doing the same thing every day.
 What you want to do now is look at the benefits of having a daily routine, which helps you figure out a new routine that allows you to achieve all your goals.